-The Culinary Arts program provides students with basic knowledge and practical training experiences in food service principles and baking fundamentals.
-The program curriculum gives students opportunities to practice skills and techniques in the culinary arts field through lab work and various types of catering experiences.
+The Culinary Academy provides students with a well-rounded, practical training experience in food service principles and baking fundamentals.
+The Academy's curriculum offers participants opportunities to practice skills and techniques in the culinary arts field through lab work, catering experiences, and a student operated fine dining restaurant.